 How To Care For Calla Lily Bulbs in Pots

-Although you can start growing calla lilies from seed, the seeds take a very long to germinate.
+Although you can start growing from calla lilies seeds, the seeds take a very long to germinate.

-In addition, calla lily seeds have a very low germination rate.
+In addition, calla lily seedlings have a very low germination rate.
 It’s best to begin growing calla lily using bulbs.

 Use deep pots and plant one bulb in a five or six-inch pot.
 In eight-inch or larger containers plant two or three bulbs.